 Thousands of young people, including Emily Price, have got their careers off to a flying start thanks to the traineeship programme.

-Since completing the traineeship in summer 2018 with Wigan Athletic Community Trust, Emily has recently started an 18-month apprenticeship with the Club.
+Since completing the traineeship in summer 2018 with Wigan Athletic Community Trust, Emily started an 18-month apprenticeship with the Club.

 She said: “I’ve had a huge passion for sport since I was a little girl.
 I knew I really wanted to get into coaching, so to be given the opportunity by Latics was a real honour for me.